 Crews sometimes mutiny; it is just a fact of life.
 A crew on a mission into unknown seas, facing strange dangers, and suffering losses is at risk of turning on their officers.
-To prevent a mutiny, the captain needs to succeed at a DC 10 Diplomacy or Intimidate check per 10-day period.
-The DC is adjusted by the following modifiers if any of those events occurred in the previous 10-day period.
+To prevent a mutiny, the captain needs to make a saving throw for every 10-day period.
+The saving throw is adjusted by the following modifiers if any of those events occurred in the previous 10-day period.

-Event DC Modifier
+Event Save Modifier

-Crewmember dies +2 per 5
+Crewmember dies -2 per 5

-Monster attack +1
+Monster attack -1

-Character dies +3
+Character dies -3

-Rations at half +4
+Rations at half -4

-Ship suffers damage +2
+Ship suffers damage -2

-Crew given loot -1 per 500 gp
+Crew given loot +1 per 500gp

-Intimidate used on last check +1

-- Crew given loot.
-If in the past 10-day period the crew was rewarded, the DC for the mutiny check is lowered by -1 per 500 gp distributed. - Crewmember dies.
-This modifier is imposed per 5 or fewer crewmembers that died for whatever reason. - Monster attack.
-If a monster attacks the ship or the crew, levy this modifier, even if no one dies. - Character dies.
+- Crewmember dies.
+A -2 penalty is imposed per 5 or fewer crewmembers that died for whatever reason. - Monster attack.
+If a monster attacks the ship or the crew, levy this -1 penalty to the saving throw, even if no one dies. - Character dies.
 The crew expects mighty adventurers to survive this ordeal, and if one of them dies, then what hope does a bunch of deckhands have? - Rations at half.
 Half rations put everyone on edge and going home would set the matter right. - Ship suffers damage.
-If the ship is damaged for whatever reason, the crew starts to think that this whole thing is too much and that going home would be a good idea. - Intimidate used on last check.
-If Intimidate was used to keep the crew in line on the last check, impose this modifier.
-This modifier is imposed even if Diplomacy is being used on this check.
+If the ship is damaged for whatever reason, the crew starts to think that this whole thing is too much and that going home would be a good idea. - Crew given loot.
+If in the past 10-day period the crew was rewarded, the saving throw receives a +1 per 500gp distributed.

 If the crew mutinies, they attempt to take the ship by force.
 They use stealth, attack at night, and prefer to take the captain and characters alive.
-A DC 11 Sense Motive check reveals that the mutiny is about to occur which gives the party time to stop it.
-A rousing speech (and a few DC 15 Bluff, Diplomacy, or Intimidate checks) can quell the mutiny before it starts; raise the DC to 18 if the munity is already in process.
+A rousing speech can quell the mutiny before it starts; a saving throw might be required if the munity is already in process.
 If the mutineers are successful, they place the party and the captain in the rowboat with 500 pounds of food and water as well as a locked chest with the party's equipment.